DevTomUK/Blender-React-Three-Fiber-BR3F/README.md

 GPL-3.0-or-later (as required for Blender addons).

-Generated components include a short attribution comment — please keep it intact.
+Generated components no longer include a short attribution comment - Blender Addons wouldn't allow it :(. intact.

 ---